voiceittech/voiceit3-react-native-sdk/README.md

 console.log(res);
 };
 ```
+The React Native SDK wraps the IOS and Android SDKs, and hence the methods exposed are the same as those.

-Refer to the [The Android SDK](https://github.com/voiceittech/VoiceIt2-AndroidSDK)/[The IOS SDK](https://github.com/voiceittech/VoiceIt2-IosSDK) for complete method reference.
+Please refer to the [The Android SDK](https://github.com/voiceittech/VoiceIt2-AndroidSDK)/[The IOS SDK](https://github.com/voiceittech/VoiceIt2-IosSDK) for complete method reference.
 For instance

 ```
 voiceItModule.encapsulatedFaceVerification("USER_ID","CONTENT_LANGUAGE", LIVENESS_BOOLEAN, AUDIO_LIVENESS_BOOLEAN, (res)=>{